 Now if we pull the data from Amazon.com for the millions of products they have we will have a host of features like productid, username, userid, product description, timestamp and the most important feature for us now i.e. the user review based on which we can classify our reviews.

-Now, like us, computers cannot simply read a particular review and say that hey this looks like a critical review and this a positive so we will put them in their respective buckets.
+Now like us computers cannot simply read a particular review and say that hey this looks like a critical review and this a positive so we will put then in their respective buckets.
 We have to convert these reviews into a language which computer can understand and they beautifully understand numerical data.

-So we convert our reviews which are in text format into numerical values to leverage the power of linear algebra.
+So we convert our reviews which is in text format into numerical values to leverage the power of linear algebra.

 Now using a text transformer we convert the text reviews into numerical values and store them in vector form.
 Let’s for simplicity assume that we only have two dimensions in our vector.
 Let’s plot these values in a 2D chart.

 Here we two clusters (two groups) of points.
 One cluster which we will be having would be of positive reviews points and the second cluster would be of critical review points.

 Now using linear algebra, we can draw a line which will separate these two clusters and on that line, we will draw a normal which is perpendicular to the line.
 Now we know from Linear algebra that if we take a dot product of any review or point x from our normal w then we will get a value, if that value is greater than 0 then we say that it lies in our case on the critical side of the line and if that value is less than 0 then we say that it lies on the positive side of the line.
 Thereby giving us our two class of values: positive reviews and critical reviews